sembian-m/LoadTime/docs/PRIVACY.md

 ## Privacy Policy

-We are committed to protecting your privacy and ensuring that your personal information is handled in a safe and responsible manner.
-This Privacy Policy outlines how we collect, use, and safeguard your information when you use the [Page Load Time](https://chromewebstore.google.com/detail/page-load-time/jboepgdkcgchplagkfmgdhefadfahgda) extension.
+We are committed to protecting your privacy and ensuring that any data handled by the [Page Load Time](https://chromewebstore.google.com/detail/page-load-time/jboepgdkcgchplagkfmgdhefadfahgda) extension is managed in a safe and responsible manner.
+This Privacy Policy outlines our practices regarding data collection, usage, and safeguarding.

 ### Data Collection

-We use Google Analytics to collect the extension's page load data to help us understand traffic patterns and improve the user experience.
 We do not collect any personal data from users.
-The data collected is anonymized to ensure user privacy.
+We use Google Analytics solely to log the page load events of the extension's popup.
+This helps us understand traffic patterns and improve the user experience.
+All data collected is anonymized to ensure your privacy.
 We do not track or store any information that could be used to identify individual users.

 ### Data Sharing